theupdateframework/taps/tap4.md

 # Backwards Compatibility

-This specification is backwards-compatible, however older clients will not support multiple repository consensus on entrusted target files, and so will ignore this TAP.
+This specification is backwards-compatible, though older clients will not support multiple repository consensus on entrusted target files, and so will ignore this TAP.
 These clients may continue to use a single repository.
 New clients need to add relatively little code to follow the behavior defined